 Relocating St. Joseph Farm to Burns Park

-The Farm at Burns Park will expand its agricultural mission by creating a vibrant space for farming, education, and community engagement.
-This move supports local farmers, increases fresh food access, and strengthens environmental stewardship in North Little Rock.
+The Farm at Burns Park will expand its mission by creating a vibrant space for growing, education, and community engagement.
+This move supports local growers, increases fresh food access, and strengthens environmental stewardship in North Little Rock.

 After the loss of its historic building and lease termination, the farm seeks a new home to continue its mission.
-Burns Park RV Campground offers space to grow farming programs, community gardens, and educational initiatives while maintaining park accessibility.
+Burns Park RV Campground offers space to grow its community gardens, and educational initiatives while maintaining park accessibility.

-This relocation allows the farm to expand its reach, improve farmer training, and foster stronger community partnerships in a natural, accessible setting.
+This relocation allows for expansionof its reach, improve grower training, and foster stronger community partnerships in a natural, accessible setting.

 These additions aim to enhance environmental literacy and provide hands-on learning opportunities for all ages.